 The alternator creates alternating current (AC) with three phases using three independent stator windings.
 Each phase is converted to DC by diodes in the diode board.
 There are six large diodes that convert the AC to DC and send the output back to the battery (+) terminal.
 Each phase has two diodes in what is called a full wave rectifier.
 This type of rectifier converts the sine wave of AC voltage output from the alternator into two 1/2 waves.
 As shown in the diagram below, on the left is the AC sine wave where half the time the voltage is (+) and half the time it is (-).
 The full wave rectifier circuit in the middle converts it into a pulsating DC wave where the voltage is always positive, or zero.With three phases, there are three AC waves each 120 degrees out of phase so the average DC voltage is higher than for a single phase and the voltage is never zero volts as shown below by the green wave “Resultant DC waveform”.
 This is what the diode board does.
-If a diode is bad, then one of the three AC waves is not being rectified and the output to the battery is reduced when the RPM is high enough to send electricity back to the battery.
-So I want to check the diodes to see if any are bad.
+If a diode is bad, then one of the three AC waves is not being rectified and the output of the alternator is reduced so the battery won’t get a full charge.
+That’s why I want to check the diodes to see if any are bad.

 I start by removing the battery ground wire from the transmission and covering it with a piece of plastic tubing so it can’t possibly touch the engine while I’m working.
 This is a “Belt and Suspenders” approach, but it’s better than having to buy a diode board because the ground wire managed to touch the engine or frame while I’m working.